 Manfrotto is a sturdy and reliable professional rated tripod that I trust to not fall apart during my shoots.
 I love the tilt ball head for full flexibility to position my camera from virtually any angle.
-The quick release plate also snaps out and fits into the tilt head (purchased separately) of my Manfrotto Monopod, making for quick transitions between shots where I don’t need a full tripod, but don’t want shaky footage from holding the camera too long.
-Here is a more economical alternative if you’re only shooting indoors.
+The quick release plate also snaps out making for quick transitions to my monopod for shots that don’t need a full tripod.

 I love this versatile Teleprompter app that syncs with your Dropbox account!
 Simply upload your scripts in word format into your Dropbox and you can read them in this app.

-The cloud based software that I use to organize all my invoicing, CRM, projects and bookkeeping.
-It’s truly one of the most flexible programs that helps to streamline my workflow.
+The cloud based software that I use to organize all my invoicing, CRM, projects and bookkeeping into a streamlined workflow.
 I love the templates that you can create for emails, contracts, quotes (anything really!) and put it into a workflow so it’s all automated.

 A robust editing program that I use for all my screen recordings.
 With the multiple layers that you can control, you can create your own animated intros and have virtually all the functions of a professional editing program.
 If you’re on a PC, Camtasia would be a close equivalent (and it’s available for Macs too).
 If all you need to screen capturing (and not the editing bells and whistles), the free version of Quicktime can do that for you.